jlyonsmith/HowTo/Install/SSH.md

 Edit `/etc/pam.d/sshd`.
 Comment out `@include common-auth`.
 Add `auth required pam_google_authenticator.so` at the end of the file.

-Restart SSH with `systemctl restart sshd`.
+Restart SSH with `systemctl restart ssh`.

 Now edit `/etc/ssh/sshd_config` and change the following lines:0